luis122448/developer-server/vpn/README.md

-# Install OpenVPN on Ubuntu 24.04
+# Install OpenVPN and on Ubuntu 24.04

+## Installation

 Update dependencies: